Graduation-Project-0/exe-dct-approach-ResNet/README.md

 # Malware Detection Using DCT-Based Image Visualization

-A deep learning approach for malware detection using frequency domain image visualization with support for both shallow CNN and ResNet architectures.
+A deep learning approach for malware detection using frequency domain image visualization with support for both shallow CNN and ResNet architectures. **Optimized for NVIDIA H100 80GB HBM3 GPU.**

 ## Models